OpenSWATH/documentation/docs/percolator.rst

    pyprophet ipf --in=merged.osw

-Finally, we can export the results to legacy OpenSWATH TSV report:
+Finally, we can export the results to a legacy OpenSWATH TSV report:

 .. code-block:: bash